-Kit has been touring with this international contemporary classical hit that has played Manchester International Festival, Aix en Provence Festival, Bregenz Festival, London Southbank, Amsterdam Festival and RuhrTrenienale before an extensive run in New York late 2025.
+Kit has been touring with this international contemporary classical hit that has played Manchester International Festival, Aix en Provence Festival, Bregenz Festival, London Southbank, Amsterdam Festival, RuhrTrenienale, and Park Avenue Armory, New York.

 Fantasy meets liberation in this queer retelling of world history from Philip Venables and Ted Huffman.